 Windows Forms is a GUI class library within .NET Framework.
 Windows Forms are used to develop desktop applications with rich graphics that are easy to update and deploy.

 .NET Core was released in 2016.
 It’s a cross-platform re-build of .NET Framework.
-Unlike the old version, engineers can now use the product on Linux and OS X and create applications that aren’t necessarily tied to the Windows family.
+Unlike the old version, engineers can now use the product on Linux and macOS and create applications that aren’t necessarily tied to the Windows family.
 The new system aims at conquering the cloud space as some providers like Digital Ocean are Linux-driven.
-Not only .NET Core is cross-platform, its different versions can be installed side-by-side on the same device. .NET Core includes ASP.NET Core and Universal Windows Platform (UWP).
+Not only is .NET Core cross-platform but its different versions can also be installed side by side on the same device. .NET Core includes ASP.NET Core and Universal Windows Platform (UWP).

 All runtimes use a common infrastructure that makes the entire ecosystem work.
 It provides runtime components, languages, and compilers.